Bycatch Reduction Engineering Program 2016 Report to Congress

 University of Mississippi ($107,438)

 In the Southeastern U.S. and Gulf of Mexico longline fisheries, silky, dusky, night, blue, and tiger sharks are the most common shark species caught as bycatch.
 Scientists with the University of Mississippi tested an “entangling-leader” designed to promote shark bite-offs and help prevent the need to land a bycaught shark to remove the gear.
 The loops of leader were found to entangle in the teeth of sharks after the animals take the baited hooks, which result in the line being cut and sharks released.
-Although further testing is required to evaluate the leader for its ability to capture target species (particularly tuna and swordfish), results from this project suggest that use of the entangling leader could reduce shark bycatch during commercial tuna/swordfish longlining.
+Although further testing is required to evaluate the ability to capture tuna and swordfish, results from this project suggest that using the leader could reduce shark bycatch.

 North Carolina Department of Environment and Natural Resources ($98,320)